Mindlog™ for Parents

 MindLog also builds skills for learning, including skills like sensing, noticing, reasoning, and making connections.

-MindLog's commenting feature supports the development of social skills along with skills for for providing constructive criticism.
+MindLog's commenting feature supports the development of social skills along with skills for for providing constructive feedback.

 Receiving comments on their own MindLog entries provides young MindLoggers with frequent opportunities to build skills for working effectively with feedback, including essential self-regulation and social skills.